Loading...

 Well done if you selected true.

-And now I'd like you to say a little more about your answer.
+And now, I'd like you to say a little more about your answer.

 Pause the video while you do this.

-Perhaps you said something like this.
+Perhaps, you said something like this.

-Family relationships can be loving, challenging, or both, and that's normal.
+Family relationships can be loving, challenging or both and that's normal.

-And now it's time for your first task.
+And now, it's time for your first task.

-I would like you to make a mind map listing family members and their roles in your life.
+I would like you to make a mind map, listing family members and their roles in your life.

 Present in a format of your choice.

-So pause here while you have a go at this task, creating a mind map, listing your family members and their roles in your life.
+So, pause here while you have a go at this task, creating a mind map, listing your family members and their roles in your life.

 I'll see you when you're finished.

-So how did you get on with that task, making a mind map, listing family members and their roles in your life?
+So, how did you get on with that task, making a mind map, listing family members and their roles in your life?

 It might have looked like this.

-Oh, it might have looked like this.

 Thanks for creating your mind maps.

-Create a family portrait to express connection.
+And now, we're onto our next learning cycle, create a family portrait to express connection.

-Take a look at this portrait.
+Hmm, take a look at this portrait.

-What emotion does this image evoke?
 Pause the video and chat with someone.

 Thanks for sharing your ideas.

-It's so captivating for me.
+It's so captivating.

-I feel there's a lot going on here.
+For me, I feel there's a lot going on here.

-And now I'm going in different directions, for strength, determination, also sadness, grief.
+And now, I'm going in different directions for strength, determination, also sadness, grief.

 I wonder what you came up with.

-Colour is often used to express feelings and emotions.
+Color is often used to express feelings and emotions.

-Do you think the colour evokes an emotion within this portrait?
-Pause the video and share with someone nearby.
+Do you think the color evokes an emotion within this portrait?

 Thanks for sharing your ideas.